-The median chlorophyll-a concentration for the 8 m depth was 39 mg/m2 and exceeded the 80th percentile of reference site data at the 8 m depth (26.4 mg/m2) (Figure 10).
-Therefore, the EQG was not met and further assessment against the EQS (seagrass health) was triggered.
+The median chlorophyll-a concentration for the 8 m depth was 17.0 mg/m2 and was below the 80^{th} percentile of reference site data from the same 2022 sampling period at the 8 m depth (28.3 mg/m2) (Figure 10).
+Therefore, the EQG was met.

 Of the three chlorophyll types (chlorophyll-a, -b and -c) measured on periphyton collector plates, chlorophyll-a was present in the highest biomass, followed by chlorophyll-c and then chlorophyll-b (Figure 9).
-The more dominant chlorophyll-a and chlorophyll-c content are indicative of a periphyton assemblage dominated by diatoms and/or brown algae (SKM 1999).
+The more dominant chlorophyll-a content is indictive of a periphyton assemblage dominated by diatoms and/or brown algae (SKM 1999).

 - 1. Bars=mean (± standard error) chlorophyll-a, -b and -c concentration at compliance sites (PP1-PP4) and reference sites (PPR1 and PPR2). - 2.
-Green dashed line = median of chlorophyll-a concentration across compliance sites (39 mg/m2 pooled across n=8). - Yellow dashed line = 80th percentile of chlorophyll-a concentration at reference sites (26.4 mg/m2 where n=4).
+Green dashed line = median of chlorophyll-a concentration across compliance sites (17.0 mg/m2 where n=8). - 3.
+Yellow dashed line = 80th percentile of chlorophyll-a concentration at reference sites (28.3 mg/m2 where n=4).

-Figure 10 Periphyton chlorophyll-a, -b and -c content at compliance and reference sites at 8m depth
+Figure 9 Periphyton chlorophyll-a,-b and-c content at compliance and reference sites at 8 m depth